by Carol Baxter

 Bushranger Captain Thunderbolt

-Join outlaw Frederick Wordsworth Ward – aka Captain Thunderbolt aka the Gentleman Bushranger – on a rollicking robbing ride across colonial New South Wales during the bushranging epidemic of the 1860s as he exposes the mostly British and Irish cops as bumbling incompetents.
+Join outlaw Frederick Wordsworth Ward – aka Captain Thunderbolt aka the Gentleman Bushranger – on a rollicking robbing ride across New South Wales during the 1860s bushranging epidemic as he exposes the mostly British and Irish cops as bumbling incompetents.

 From Carol's book Captain Thunderbolt and His Lady, which is being turned into a TV series called Thunderbolt and Bugg.

 Building a bank in a convict settlement?
 A settlement populated largely by thieves?
-Surely someone must have recognised that maybe, just maybe, the temptation might be too hard to resist.
+Surely someone must have realised that maybe, just maybe, the temptation might be too hard to resist.

 From Carol's book Breaking the Bank.

-“The Lucrezia Borgia of Botany Bay!”, Australia nicknamed her.
-“Worse than Jack the Ripper!”, some declared.
-But was Louisa Collins guilty or innocent of the arsenic deaths of her two husbands … and perhaps others.
+Australia nicknamed her “The Lucrezia Borgia of Botany Bay!”
+Some declared her to be “Worse than Jack the Ripper!”
+But was Louisa Collins guilty or innocent of the arsenic deaths of her two husbands … and perhaps others?

 From Carol's book Black Widow.
 Watch a video snippet from her "Black Widow" cruise talk (filmed 2018).